burrt/compsci-docs/_v1/windows-installer.md

 >
 >Each have different syntax and are evaluated at different times:
 >
->Candle's preprocessor variables "`$(var.VariableName)`" are evaluated when candle runs, and can be set from candle's commandline and from "" statements.
+>Candle's preprocessor variables "`$(var.VariableName)`" are evaluated when candle runs, and can be set from candle's command line and from "" statements.
 Build-time environment properties as well as custom variables can also be accessed similarly (changing the "`var.`" prefix with other values).
 >Light's variables accessible from the command-line are the `WixVariables`, and accessing them is via the "`!(wix.>VariableName)`" syntax.
-To access your variable from your commandline, you would need to change your String to: "This build was prepared on `!(wix.BuildMachine)`"
+To access your variable from your command line, you would need to change your String to: "This build was prepared on `!(wix.BuildMachine)`"
 >If you instead need to have the `BuildMachine` value exist as an MSI property at installation time (which is the "`[VariableName]`" syntax) you would need to add the following to one of your `.wxs` files in a fragment that is already linked in:
 >
 >Now, the environment variable `COMPUTERNAME` always has held the name of my build machines in the past, and you can access that this way: `$(env.COMPUTERNAME)`.
-So, you can get rid of the commandline addition to light.exe and change your wxs file like this:
+So, you can get rid of the command line addition to light.exe and change your wxs file like this:
 >
 >`<WixVariable Id="BuildMachine" Value="$(env.COMPUTERNAME)"/>`